limix/struct-lmm/doc/python.rst

 ..
 Attention::

-    We here show how to run the stand alone version of StructLMM in Python.
+    We here show how to run the standalone version of StructLMM in Python.
     However, we recommend using StructLMM whithin `LIMIX2` as it additionally implements:

     - multiple `methods for GWAS`_;